coliff/bootstrap-show-password-toggle/README.md

 ## Usage

-1. Include the `show-password-toggle.css` in your CSS
+1. Include the `show-password-toggle.min.css` in your CSS

 2. Wrap the password input in an `input-group` div as follows: